Kawasaki Aerospace Systems Company: Post-war development

 During the occupation of Japan after the end of the Second World War, all of Japan's aerospace industry was dismantled, designs destroyed and plants converted to other uses.
-After the ban on aircraft development was lifted during March 1954, a new company was founded by the merger of subsidiary companies K.K.
+Japan would become free of military occupation, and shortly after many American imposed bans were lifted, the ban on aircraft development was lifted during March 1954, a new company was founded by the merger of subsidiary companies K.K.
 Kawasaki Gifu Seisakusho and Kawasaki Kikai Kogyo K.K., retaining the name of the pre-war Kawasaki Kokuki Kogyo KK.

 The Kawasaki KAL-1, first flown in July 1953, was the first postwar all-metal aircraft of Japanese design.
 Early production activity at the company included 210 Lockheed T-33 jet trainers, 48 Lockheed P-2H Neptune maritime patrol aircraft and 239 Bell 47 helicopters, all under license from the United States.

 In response to encouragement from the Japanese government, during 1957, Kawasaki joined in a joint venture, participating along with various other Japanese aerospace companies, including Mitsubishi Heavy Industries, Fuji Heavy Industries, Shin Meiwa, Showa Aircraft Industry Company and Japan Aircraft Industry Company in the development and manufacturing what would become the NAMC YS-11, an indigenously developed twin-turboprop airliner.
 Kawasaki provided both personnel and infrastructure for the venture, manufacturing various components of the YS-11.

 During April 1969, Kawasaki Kokuki K.K. was dissolved, its assets being restructured as a division of the reorganized Kawasaki Heavy Industries (KHI).